-Find quality information to improve your grades.
-You will be expected to undertake independent research and not rely solely on a list of recommended readings.
-To find additional information, take your search beyond Google and use the huge range of Library-provided subject resources.
+Find quality information.
+You will be expected to undertake independent research rather than rely solely on a list of recommended readings.
+To find additional information, search beyond Google and use library-provided databases.

-Avoid plagiarism and be confident that you fully understand how to cite and reference the information that you use in your work.
+Avoid plagiarism by fully understanding how to cite and reference the information that you use in your work.

-Impress your future employer through proven ability to find, evaluate and synthesise different sources of information: this is a vital workplace skill in today’s information rich world.
+Impress your future employer by proving that you can find, evaluate and synthesise different sources of information.
+These are vital workplace skills in today’s information-rich world.

-Many of you will have teaching sessions with your librarian covering search skills, using databases and referencing, helping you to make the most of the wide range of books, journals and databases on offer.
+Many of you will have teaching sessions with your librarian covering the Library Catalogue, literature searches using databases and referencing.
+In addition to timetabled training sessions, note the following options provided by the Library and other departments: